AmberELEC/website/docs/systems/doom.md

 ### Limitations
 - Some mods can run very slow, sorry for Castlevania fans.
 - Tough the shareware version of doom can be played with lzdoom it doesn't allow to load the mods, so you need a retail verson.
+- PRBoom currently only runs IWADS and not mods.
+If you want to run mods, please try gzdoom or lzdoom.

 ### Sharing (your) mods
 If you created some .doom files and you want to share them with the community you are very welcome.